COVID-19 Updates: Protecting Albertans from the Omicron variant.

-Starting August 19, Indigenous groups and organizations in Alberta are invited to apply for the Continuing Care Capital Grant Program.
-The deadline for submissions is December 17, 2021.
+Indigenous groups and organizations were invited to apply for the Continuing Care Capital Program until December 17, 2021.
 The application submission date is now closed.

 Eligible applicants must be a legal entity located in the Province of Alberta and include: